harshass124/Goodscab-Analysis/README.md

-# Goods Cab Analysis
+# Good Cabs Analysis

-Welcome to the **GoodsCab Analysis** project!
+Welcome to the **GoodCabs Analysis** project!
 This repository contains a comprehensive analysis of operational, customer, and financial insights for GoodsCab, aimed at driving data-informed decisions to improve business performance.

 ## Dashboard and LinkedIn Post